javansmith/javansmith.github.io/bio.md

 +    Football/ Raiders
 +    Baseball/ Dodgers
 ### Favorite Foods
-+    Chicken Quesadillas
++    Chicken Quesadillas [Click Here](https://www.allrecipes.com/recipe/21659/chicken-quesadillas/) To learn how to make chicken quesadillas.
-+    PBnJ Sandwich
++    PBnJ Sandwich [Click Here](https://www.youtube.com/watch?v=N9GxhnKO9aA) To learn how to make a PBnJ sandwich.
 +    All Breakfast Foods
 ### Where I have Lived in the Past
 +    Los Angeles, CA
 +    Jacksonville, FL